-- 1. The reasons for this decision are: - a.
+- The reasons for this decision are: - a.
 Sections 60, 62 and 63 of the Planning Act 2016: - b. to ensure the development satisfies the benchmarks of the 2018 Douglas Shire Planning Scheme Version 1.0; and - c. to ensure compliance with the Planning Act 2016. - 2.
-Findings on material questions of fact: - a. the development application was properly lodged to the Douglas Shire Council 15 February 2023 under section 51 of the Planning Act 2016 and Part 1 of the Development Assessment Rules; - b. the development application contained information from the applicant which Council reviewed together with Council's own assessment against the 2017 State Planning Policy and the 2018 Douglas Shire Planning Scheme Version 1.0 in making its assessment manager decision. - 3.
-Evidence or other material on which findings were based: - a. the development triggered assessable development under the Assessment Table associated with the Environmental Management Zone Code; - b.
-Council undertook an assessment in accordance with the provisions of sections 60, 62 and 63 of the Planning Act 2016; and - c. the applicant's reasons have been considered and the following findings are made: - i.
+Findings on material questions of fact: - a. the development application was properly lodged to the Douglas Shire Council 14/02/2023 under section 51 of the Planning Act 2016 and Part 1 of the Development Assessment Rules; - b. the development application contained information from the applicant which Council reviewed together with Council's own assessment against the 2017 State Planning Policy and the 2018 Douglas Shire Planning Scheme Version 1.0 in making its assessment manager decision. - 3.
+Evidence or other material on which findings were based: - a. the development triggered assessable development under the Assessment Table associated with the Industry Zone Code; - b.
+Council undertook an assessment in accordance with the provisions of sections 60, 62 and 63 of the Planning Act 2016; - No submissions were received by Council in relation to the development application; and - d. the applicant's reasons have been considered and the following findings are made: - i.
 Subject to conditions, the development satisfactorily meets the Planning Scheme benchmarks.